FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/types-of-kubernetes-auth.md

         principals: ["cluster.local/ns/default/sa/todos"]
 ```

-This setup will enforce service level separation.
+This setup provides service level authentication and enforces access control.

-Again, you don't have to use a service mesh for this kind of authentication.
+However, you don't have to use a service mesh for service to service communication.
 You could provide every service with a unique static identifier which was rotated regularly (an API key) and implement the exact same type of service to service authentication.
 You could also use the OAuth client credentials grant and treat each service or endpoint as a separate resource.

 There are many ways to solve this issue, but at the root, each recognizes the service as the requesting entity.